JGCompTech/JavaUltimateTools-Docs/docs/OSInfo/index.md

         * isMac - Identifies if OS is MacOSX.
         * isSolaris - Identifies if OS is Solaris.
         * isWindows - Identifies if OS is Windows.

+!!! info
+    This page is a WIP and more documentation is coming soon.

+*[WIP]: Work In Progress